8 min read

 You measure the employee turnover rate, which is:

 The number of employees who had an unplanned termination from the company divided by the total number of employees in the company.

 We take planned terminations out of this calculation because removing people who don’t fit the culture or are actively disengaged and hurting the business should be removed.
 You don’t want those decisions to be deferred because it skews this important metric.

 The business in the graph below has lowered its turnover rate through its efforts to recruit staff that fit the culture and have the behaviors that will be successful.
-And, since 80% of all terminations are a results of bad hires, you can see how it greatly it improved their ability to retain their workers.
+Since 80% of all terminations are the result of bad hires, you can see how greatly focusing on culture improved their ability to retain their workers.

-- Consider a mentoring program in your office – as a Columbia University study shows students who were mentored had “a lesser chance of dropping out than students who were not mentored.”
+- Consider a mentoring program in your office.
+A Columbia University study shows students who were mentored had “a lesser chance of dropping out than students who were not mentored.”
 The very same can be said about employees who feel like you’re invested in their ongoing success.

-- Encourage communication, as an employee leaving will naturally cause curiosity and inner office gossip.
+- Encourage communication.
+An employee leaving will naturally cause curiosity and inner office gossip.
 Being transparent will avoid wild stories or misconceptions cropping up around the workplace and contribute to a happier environment.

 - Provide an actionable path for upward growth and momentum.
 This is especially important for the new generation of workers, as many will prioritize career opportunities over a higher salary.
 In other words, simply paying someone more isn’t going to be an instant fix if there are culture or other internal issues that are causing unhappiness

 - Design a human capital strategy and/or culture matrix for new hires, so you don’t churn based on an unrealistic workload or an employee’s inability to adjust to your company.
 This will help establish clear lines as to who will work best alongside existing workers and set the precedent to fill the void the employee left.